 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- This drug may rarely cause swollen liver and an acid health problem in the blood.
-This may be deadly in some cases.
-The chance may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.
-Talk with your doctor.
+- Rarely, this drug may cause a swollen liver and a buildup of acid in the blood.
+Sometimes, this may be deadly.
+The risk may be higher in females, in overweight people, and in people who have taken drugs like this one for a long time.

-- Deadly acid health problems have happened in pregnant women when this drug was used along with didanosine and other drugs.
-Talk with your doctor.
+- Rarely, a severe and sometimes deadly pancreas problem (pancreatitis) has happened when this drug was used along with didanosine and other drugs.

-- A very bad and sometimes deadly pancreas problem (pancreatitis) has rarely happened when this drug was used along with didanosine and other drugs.
-Talk with your doctor.
+- Deadly acid health problems have happened during pregnancy when this drug was used along with didanosine and other drugs.
+If you have questions, talk with your doctor.

 - It is used to treat HIV infection.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

 - This drug is not a cure for HIV.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.